shipshapecode/website-astro/data/posts/2022-12-05-top-five-web-developer-tools.md

 ## Wrap-up

-I think these are the top 5 web developer tools people should be checking out in 2023 and beyond.
+These, in my opinion, are the top 5 web developer tools people should be checking out in 2023 and beyond.
 If there is a developer tool you think should have been on this list, let us know on Twitter!
 ([@whiskeywebfm](https://twitter.com/whiskeywebfm))